ConnorBaldes/cs261/projects/dynamic_arrays_and_linked_lists/README.md

 ## 2. Implement a singly-linked list

-The second data structure you'll implement, and also one that we'll also be able to use as a building block for many of the other data structures we'll implement this term, is the [linked list](https://en.wikipedia.org/wiki/Linked_list).
-Specifically, you'll implement a singly-linked list.

 In general, a linked list is a data structure in which each data element is stored in its own *link* structure.
 A linked list is a linear data structure, like an array, where the elements are stored in sequence.
 Each link in a lined list holds exactly one data element and is allocated only when needed (i.e. when the data element it contains is inserted into the list).
 In addition, each link in a linked list points to either one or two adjacent links in the list.
 A singly-linked list, which you'll implement here, is a list where each link points only to the next link in the list.

-Again, the interface for the linked list (i.e. the structures and the prototypes of functions a user of the linked list interacts with) is already defined for you in the file `list.h`.
-Your next task in this assignment is to implement definitions for the functions that comprise this interface in `list.c`.

-**Again, do not modify the interface definition with which you are provided.**  This will break the unit tests we use for testing, which will cause your grade to suffer.
-You may still feel free to implement any additional functions you need beyond the ones defined in the interface.

 The linked list functions you'll need to implement are outlined briefly below.
 The functions here will make use of two different structures:
   * **`struct link`** - This structure represents a single link in the linked list.
 It has one field in which to store the data element associated with the link and one field that will point to the next link in the list.
   * **`struct list`** - This structure represents an entire list and contains a single field to represent the head of the list.
 This is the structure with which the user of your list implementation will interact.
-As with the dynamic array, see `list.c`  information on function parameters, expected return values, etc. for the linked list interface.

   * **`list_create()`** - This function should allocate, initialize, and return a pointer to a new linked list structure.